sikelos13/gloot-assignment/README.md

 cd frontend-assignment
 npm install && npm run start
 ```

+**Notice: Made an adjustment in G-loot's reository and added to the headers the "Access-Control-Allow-Methods" in order for PUT to work**

 ### Hot to run

 After installing and run the G-Loot server follow the commands below to start the project in development.